 Impunity for past atrocities has enabled the military to continue committing widespread and systematic human rights violations and abuses against civilians, particularly those from ethnic minority populations.
-The risk of further war crimes and crimes against humanity remains high as the Tatmadaw continues to target civilians and the armed resistance.
+The risk of further war crimes and crimes against humanity remains high as the Tatmadaw continues to perpetrate indiscriminate aerial bombardments in civilian areas.
 The Tatmadaw's reported use of surveillance technology and internet shutdowns appears to help facilitate the commission of atrocities and shield itself from accountability.
+Military forces perpetrated pervasive sexual and gender-based violence during the Rohingya clearance operations and appear to be continuing this pattern of abuse in their conduct against those perceived as resisting the junta.

-Divisions within the UNSC have consistently hampered the development of a coordinated international response to atrocities in Myanmar.
-The only formal action by the UNSC to the genocide against the Rohingya was the adoption of a Presidential Statement on 6 November 2017 that stressed the "primary responsibility of the Myanmar government to protect its population."
-Since the coup, the UNSC has adopted one resolution.
-Regional bodies have also been ineffective.
+Divisions within the UNSC have hampered the development of a coordinated international response to atrocities in Myanmar.
 Despite the failed implementation of the Five-Point Consensus, ASEAN continues to rely on the strategy as its main approach and the UNSC has consistently deferred to the regional body in place of action.

 The coup and ongoing hostilities complicate the prospects for the safe, dignified and voluntary repatriation of Rohingya refugees from Bangladesh.
-Given its history, the military is unlikely to address the denial of citizenship for the Rohingya since the 1982 Citizenship Law rendered most of the population stateless.

-- Impunity for decades of atrocity crimes perpetrated by the military. - History of institutionalized persecution and discrimination against ethnic minority groups. - The military's continued access to weapons, aviation fuel and money, providing the means to perpetrate atrocities. - Indiscriminate attacks on civilian infrastructure while targeting anti-military strongholds. - Increasing legal restrictions on anti-military voices, including dissolution of major political parties.
+• Impunity for decades of atrocities perpetrated by the military.

+- History of institutionalized persecution and discrimination against ethnic minority groups. - The military's continued access to weapons, aviation fuel and money, providing the means to perpetrate atrocities. - Indiscriminate attacks on civilian infrastructure while targeting anti-military strongholds. - Increasing legal restrictions on anti-military voices, including dissolution of major political parties.

 The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar and refer the situation to the ICC.
 China, Russia, Serbia and India must halt weapons transfers to Myanmar's military.
-All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar's oil and gas sector, particularly the Myanma Oil and Gas Enterprise.
-States should also block the military's access to aviation fuel.
-Foreign companies should immediately divest and sever ties with all businesses linked to Myanmar's military, including the Directorate of Defence Industries.
+All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar's oil and gas sector and block the military's access to aviation fuel.
+Foreign companies should immediately divest and sever ties with all businesses linked to Myanmar's military.

+The military junta should not be diplomatically recognized as the legitimate representatives of Myanmar.
 ASEAN member states should condemn the Tatmadaw and increasingly engage with the NUG.
-The military junta should not be diplomatically recognized as the legitimate representatives of Myanmar.

-More states, particularly Canada, Germany, the Netherlands and the UK, should formally intervene in the ICJ case.
-General Min Aung Hlaing and other senior military leaders who bear responsibility for atrocity crimes should face international justice.
+More states should formally intervene in the ICJ case.
+All those responsible for atrocity crimes, including senior military leaders, should face international justice.